-- Park the motorcycle on a firm surface. - Swing the side stand to the front with your foot as far as it will go, and lean the vehicle onto it. - Lock the steering by turning the handlebar fully to the left, pressing down the ignition key to the OFF position ⋈ and turning it to the position ⋈.
-To make the steering lock engage more easily, move the handlebar back and forth slightly.
+- Park the motorcycle on a firm surface. - Swing the side stand to the front with your foot as far as it will go, and lean the vehicle onto it. - Lock the steering by turning the handlebar fully to the left, pressing down the ignition key to the OFF position ⋈ and turning it to the position ⊕.
+To engage the steering lock more easily, move the handlebar gently back and forth.
 Remove the ignition key.